jamie-harris36/calculator/README.md

 #### **Project Purpose**

 A web-based calculator that allows users to input their annual salary, which will then display results on tax deductions, national insurance deductions and after tax (net) salary based on what amount the user inputs.

 I would like to stress that I am not an accountant or a tax expert, and tax laws are very complicated, because of this these results won't always be 100% accurate.

 They should be taken as rough estimations of take-home pay for entertainment and educational purposes, and not fully relied on to the exact amount.
+With that being said, the rates and thresholds for both income tax and national insurance, as well as the personal allowance, are accuarate as of the financial year of 2024/25.

 #### **Client Goals**